omeeomi/omeeomi.github.io/docs/index.md

 ???

+Standard Imports are the built-in imports that are available to all Sentinel policies.
+Use the navigation to the left to view the documentation for each built-in import.
+Sentinel-embedded applications can choose to allow or deny certain standard imports.
+Please reference the documentation for the Sentinel-enabled application you're using to determine if all standard imports are available.
-Highlighting 2 as they are the most important
+Highlighting 2 that are the most important - http & string

 ---
 name: example-operations